 Board; Moderator of Synod; Moderator-Elect of Synod; Coordinator of the General Synod; Representative of Board of Bonclarken.
 (1998 Minutes of Synod, p.
-137)

-Terms of Service: At Large: Six years.
-(1992 Minutes of Synod, p.
-32)

-Presbytery Representatives, Ex-officio, and Advisory: As determined by the office to which elected or appointed.
+137) Terms of Service: At Large: Six years.
+(1992 Minutes of Synod , p.
+32) Presbytery Representatives, Ex-officio, and Advisory: As determined by the office to which elected or appointed.
 Stated Meetings: At least two stated meetings per year.

-Organization: Officers: Chairman, Vice-Chairman, Secretary.

-Committees: Executive Committee

-Budget and Personnel Committee

-Curriculum Committee Youth and Family Committee Christian Educator's Committee

-Administrative Officer:

-Authority:

-Executive Director of Christian Education Ministries Christian Education Ministries of theAssociate Reformed Presbyterian Church is the agency of the General Synod which shall plan, organize, adminis ter and promote the teaching ministry of the Church, except for that higher education provided by Erskine College and Erskine Theological Seminary; and shall carry out its responsibilities in relation to the presbyteries and congregations in cooperation with the other boards and committees of the General Synod.
-In the exercise of its authority the Board shall comply with the Standards of the Associate Reformed Presbyterian Church, and its policies and programs shall be consistent with the purpose of the General Synod.
+Organi Officers: Chairman, Vice-Chairman, Secretary.
+Comm Executive Committee Budget and Personnel Committee Curriculum Committee Youth and Family Committee Christian Educator's Committee istrative Officer Executive Director of Christian Education Ministries Author ity: Christian Education Ministries of the Associate Reformed Presbyterian Church is the agency of the General Synod which shall plan, organize, adminis ter and promote the teaching ministry of the Church, except for that higher education provided by Erskine College and Erskine Theological Seminary; and shall carry out its responsibilities in relation to the presbyteries and congregations in cooperation with the other boards and committees of the General Synod.
+In the exercise of its authority the Board shall comply with the Standards of the Associate Reformed Presbyterian Church, and its policies and programs shall be consistent with the purpose Duties: of the General Synod.
+1. y such administrators and staff as are necessary for the 1. work of t he Board and to supervise the execution of the Board y the staff.
+2. e and recommend to Synod each year, a budget to do the work of of the Board and to oversee the use of financial resources d by the Synod for these purposes.
+3. , develop, promote, coordinate, and evaluate comprehen- ams of Christian education for Synod, presbyteries, and congregat ions that will help to equip adults, young people, and the saints) for their ministries in the world.
+(Ephesians 4.
+4:12) To provid e and recommend curriculum and other materials nec- т. the teaching ministry (i.e., Sunday School, catechism nid-week programming, Vacation Bible School, etc.).

-Duties:

-- To employ such administrators and staff as are necessary for the work of the Board and to supervise the execution of the Board policies by the staff. - 2.
-To prepare and recommend to Synod each year, a budget to do the work of the Board and to oversee the use of financial resources designated by the Synod for these purposes. - 3.
-To initiate, develop, promote, coordinate, and evaluate comprehensive programs of Christian education for Synod, presbyteries, and congregations that will help to equip adults, young people, and children (the saints) for their ministries in the world.
-(Ephesians 4:12) - 4.
-To provide and recommend curriculum and other materials necessary for the teaching ministry (i.e., Sunday School, catechism training, mid-week programming, Vacation Bible School, etc.). - 5.
-To keep (inform) Synod, presbyteries, pastors, sessions, DCE's, superintendents, and chairmen of local Christian education commit-
+training, mid-week programming, Vacation Bible School, etc.).
+To keep (inform) Synod, presbyteries, pastors, sessions, DCE's, superintendents, and chairmen of local Christian education committees (concerning trends and developments in Christian Education). informed on developments in Christian education generally and to seek to win their cooperation in the denominational program